Bill Clinton opened 2012-2013 series on October 3

 Click here to view the 2013-2014 schedule and speakers for Lesley's Boston Speakers Series.

 Lesley University is a more than 8,000-student, multi-site university for women and men, and is one of the nation’s largest providers of graduate professional education opportunities to K-12 educators.
-Anchored by a strong liberal arts curriculum, Lesley offers undergraduate and graduate programs in education, the arts, human services and the environment at its Cambridge and Boston campuses, online, and across the country.
-Lesley’s four schools include the Graduate School of Education, the Graduate School of Arts and Sciences, The Art Institute of Boston, and The College of Liberal Arts and Professional Studies, an undergraduate residential college.
+Anchored by a strong liberal arts curriculum, Lesley offers undergraduate and graduate programs in education, the arts, human services and the environment at its Cambridge campus, online, and across the country.
+Lesley’s four schools include the Graduate School of Education, the Graduate School of Arts and Sciences, The College of Art and Design, and The College of Liberal Arts and Sciences, an undergraduate residential college.
 Lesley University prepares individuals for lives and careers that make a difference, and serves the evolving needs of students and a diverse society through innovative programs and pedagogy, high quality instruction, scholarship, advocacy, and outreach.

 See the full speakers schedule and read coverage of the events.